Brian Donohoe: Parliamentary career

 After the Chilcot Report investigating the Iraq War was released, Donohoe stated he was "not convinced" it gave any fresh insight into the controversial decision to invade Iraq.
 Donohoe had voted for the invasion, but a year later he said he would have voted against had he known Iraq did not have weapons of mass destruction.

 Donohoe was knighted in the 2019 Birthday Honours.

 Personal life

 He married Christine Pawson in 1973 and they have two sons.
 He takes a particular interest in renationalising the British railway system.
 Donohoe is a serving Special Constable with the British Transport Police.
-He is also a devoted fan of the television soap opera Coronation Street.
-He is the secretary of Rangers Supporters Club.